typedb/typedb/docs/pages/academy/1-GRAKN-intro/2-setup.md

 ## GRAQL Console

-For security reasons, the dashboard does not allow you to modify the knowledge base, only to query it.
-In order to be able to add data or remove things, a lower level access point is needed: the GRAQL shell, which  looks very similar to the Dashboard Console, but requires the command line to be launched.

 In order to launch the GRAQL shell, from the command line, in the folder of grakn core, run `./graql console -k academy`.
 This will launch the GRAQL shell in the keyspace "academy", that contains the data we are using during this course.